Karen Pierce: Personal life

 Pierce is married to Sir Charles Roxburgh, whom she met at the University of Cambridge and with whom she has two sons.
 Roxburgh was Second Permanent Secretary of the UK Treasury from 2016 until 2022, when he was made a Knight Commander of the Order of the Bath, at which point Pierce became Lady Roxburgh, although she does not use the title professionally.

 Honours

 Pierce was appointed Dame Commander of the Order of St Michael and St George (DCMG) in the 2018 Birthday Honours.
+She was appointed Registrar of the Order in November 2025.